 At Wilson Real Estate we do everything to guarantee you the best possible service.

 "So many agents will tell you that they are Number One...
-Look for the truth and insist on being provided with solid evidence of past and more recent sales success.
-Do not RISK placing your biggest financial asset into the hands of a dishonest and/or incompetent agent, they will lose you money!
-Select an agent who treats you as Number One by guaranteeing their work result in writing... why would you accept anything less?"
+Look for the truth and insist on being provided with solid evidence of ongoing past sales success.
+Do not risk placing your biggest financial asset into the hands of a dishonest and/or incompetent agent, they will lose you money!
+Select an agent who treats you as Number One by guaranteeing their work result in writing ... if you don't get your money they don't get their money ... why would you accept anything less?"

 The most important ingredient in any relationship, business or personal, is trust.
 If you value your personal savings and do not normally throw thousands of dollars away on events that may or may not happen in the future you should look a bit harder at the real estate industry and how most real estate agents operate.